Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Zelensky’s presence this time has demonstrated a more direct diplomatic approach by Ukraine with allies, partners and other major countries around the world, such as India and Brazil – countries that have largely remained on the sidelines of the conflict.

-Al Jazeera’s Mike Hanna, reporting from UN headquarters on Tuesday afternoon, said Zelensky used his speech to the General Assembly to make it “very clear” that Ukraine needed support.
+Al Jazeera’s Mike Hanna, reporting from UN headquarters on Tuesday afternoon, said Mr Zelensky used his speech to the General Assembly to make it “very clear” that Ukraine needed support.
 However, the speech was unlikely to sway the views of countries that remained neutral, Al Jazeera’s correspondent said.

 The ongoing conflict in Ukraine clearly dominated the first day of the High-Level Debate at the UN General Assembly, with several world leaders pledging continued support for Kiev.

-“Only Russia has the ability to end this war immediately, and it is Russia that is standing in the way of peace,” Biden said, blaming Moscow for the war.
+“Only Russia has the ability to end this war immediately, and it is Russia that is standing in the way of peace,” Mr. Biden said, blaming Moscow for the war.

-As Mr Biden spoke, Russia's UN envoy Vasily Nebenzya was seen scrolling through his phone, while Mr Zelensky, sitting next to a delegation of senior Ukrainian officials, welcomed the US president's comments.
+As Mr Biden spoke, Russia's UN envoy, Vasily Nebenzya, was seen scrolling through his phone, while Mr Zelensky, sitting next to a delegation of senior Ukrainian officials, welcomed the US president's comments.

 While Mr Biden addressed the UN General Assembly, Russia's UN envoy, Vasily Nebenzya, was seen scrolling through his phone.
 Photo: The Guardian